tensorlayer/HyperPose/README.md

 train(model,dataset)
 ```

-The full Python training program is [here](https://github.com/tensorlayer/hyperpose/blob/master/train.py).
-To evaluate the trained model, you can use a Python evaluation program [here](https://github.com/tensorlayer/hyperpose/blob/master/eval.py).
-More information of the training library is [here](https://hyperpose.readthedocs.io/en/latest/markdown/quick_start/training.html).
+The full training program is [here](https://github.com/tensorlayer/hyperpose/blob/master/train.py).
+To evaluate the trained model, you can use an evaluation program [here](https://github.com/tensorlayer/hyperpose/blob/master/eval.py).
+More information about the training library is [here](https://hyperpose.readthedocs.io/en/latest/markdown/quick_start/training.html).

 ## Documentation

-The APIs of the HyperPose training library and the inference library are both described in [Documentation](https://hyperpose.readthedocs.io/en/latest/).
+The APIs of the HyperPose training library and the inference library are described in [Documentation](https://hyperpose.readthedocs.io/en/latest/).

 ## Performance